Merkel wants swift EU trade deal with U.S., thinks solution possible

-BIARRITZ, France, Aug 26 (Reuters) - Germany wants the European Union to reach a trade agreement with the United States as quickly as possible, Chancellor Angela Merkel told reporters on Monday.
+BIARRITZ, France (Reuters) - Germany wants the European Union to reach a trade agreement with the United States as quickly as possible, Chancellor Angela Merkel told reporters on Monday.

 “We want to talk now about the EU and the United States having deeper talks as quickly as possible,” Merkel told reporters at a briefing with U.S. President Donald Trump on the sidelines of a summit of G7 leaders in Biarritz.